-The Company intends to form limited wholesale partnerships with retailers to sell the products at their retail boutiques, the benefit to Reign Sapphires is the promotion of the Company brand at the consumer level until we are in a position to open our own flagship stores.
+The Company intends to form limited strategic partnerships with retailers to sell the products at their retail boutiques.
+The benefit to us is the promotion of the Company brand at the consumer level until we are in a position to open our own flagship stores.
 Prior to launching the Company's sales campaign, the Company intends to develop and use association strategy to identify appropriate and strategic partners for co-marketing opportunities.